 For a graduate student, the $19,198.31 will also be used to process your benefits.
 If you need additional funding, the Yellow Ribbon program and IIT will cover a portion of the remaining benefits up to $6,000 annually.

 Service members enrolled in the Post-9/11 GI Bill program can transfer unused educational benefits to their spouse or children as of August 1, 2009.
-Eligibility requirements can be found in detail on the Department of Veteran Affairs website for Transfer of Post-9/11 Benefits to Dependents (TEB).
+Eligibility requirements can be found in detail on the Department of Veteran Affairs website on the Transfer of Post-9/11 Benefits to Dependents (TEB).

 How to apply for TEB